juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 </details>

 <details>
-<summary>**Mount Pod exits normally (exit code 0), causing application pod to be stuck at `ContainerCreateError` state**</summary>
+<summary>**Mount Pod exits normally (exit code 0), causing application Pod to be stuck at `ContainerCreateError` state**</summary>

 Mount Pod should always be up and running, if it exits and becomes `Completed` state, even if the exit code is 0, PV will not work correctly.
-Since mount point doesn't exist anymore, application pod will be show error events like this:
+Since mount point doesn't exist anymore, application Pod will be show error events like this:

 ```shell {4}
 $ kubectl describe pod juicefs-app